Want to Learn How to Pass a Hair Drug Test? Stay Sober.

 Drug abuse within a week of testing will likely go undetected.

 Whereas the body manufactures urine and saliva multiple times a day, hair requires a longer time frame for synthesis.
 Hair grows from the scalp after one or two weeks, which means if drugs are ingested one week ahead of an exam, the sample collected may not contain any metabolites.
-In this scenario, a false negative may be the result.
+In this scenario, a false negative drug test may be the result.

 Hair follicle drug tests go further back in time than other drug testing methods.